Interest around property ISAs is growing. We've teamed up with Bricklane.com to deliver some answers to the most commonly-asked questions.

 Property ISAs (as offered by Bricklane.com who we partner with on Zoopla's Invest channel) are effectively stock and shares ISAs into which savers can stash up to £15,240 for the current tax year (2016/2017), rising to £20,000 from the new tax year which starts on 6 April, 2017.

 Any cash you pay into the account is pooled with that of other investors and held in a fund which is a combination of a ISA-eligible online platform and a Real Estate Investment Trust or REIT.

-The fund is then used to purchase buy-to-let homes across UK cities including Leeds, Manchester and Birmingham (London is set to follow from next year).
+The fund is then used to purchase buy-to-let homes across UK cities including Leeds, Manchester and Birmingham.
+(A second REIT focusing just on London is set to launch later this year.)

 Your investment tracks movements in the value of these properties – and receives rental income on top.
 As the account is ISA-eligible, both your income and equity gains will be paid to you free of tax.

 Online property ISAs can offer something of a lifeline to savers struggling with paltry interest rates, but it’s important to know what you’re doing – and that you are aware of the risks.

 Our article gave rise to a few more detailed questions from our readers about property ISAs.
 So, with some help from Bricklane.com, here’s a follow-up Q&A to answer them.

 Q. “I’ve had my ISAs for years.
 Is it really worth transferring them into a property ISA – and why?”

 A. While any decision should be made based on individual circumstances (and your capital is at risk), there are two main reasons you might consider transferring your ISA balance/s to a property ISA, explains Bricklane.com’s chief executive, Simon Heawood.